 Answer: To get a pain and suffering settlement, you will need to have a claim against a third party (not your employer) and then sue that company.
 Third-party liability is further discussed below, but here is an example:

-You are working on a construction site.
-The developer is Company A. You work for Company B, a subcontractor.
+You are on a construction site.
+The developer is Company A. You are employed by Company B, a subcontractor.
 You are hit by a dump truck owned by Company C, another subcontractor, and suffer severe injuries, including crushed limbs, one of which can’t be saved and needs to be amputated, and a head injury that causes permanent damage.
 Your life will never be the same.
 You can get some money from your employer’s workers’ compensation insurer, but it does not even come close to compensating you.
 You can’t sue your employer for pain and suffering, but you can sue Company C, and possibly Company A. Cases like this can be worth millions, and this money can help you and your family cope with the new reality of your life.

 Our law firm helps clients hold corporate wrongdoers accountable for personal injury and wrongful death.
 Our lawyers have won millions for our clients, including $10 million for a client who was burned and $5 million for a client who whose limb was amputated.

-Who can you sue for pain and suffering after a work injury?
+Who can you sue for pain and suffering if you are injured on the job?

 You probably already know about workers’ compensation.
 It pays for medical bills and wage loss and may pay for retraining and permanent disability.
 But the benefits are limited and there is no right to recover for pain, suffering and emotional distress even if the injuries are catastrophic.

-You can recover for pain and suffering and emotional distress, however, if your work injury was caused by the fault of someone other than you, your employer or a co-worker.
+You can recover for pain and suffering and emotional distress, however, if your injury was caused by the fault of someone other than you, your employer or a co-worker.
 This is called a “third-party” claim.
 Examples of third-party claims include: